-Investment banks can finance ABSs purchases by issuing bonds to investment funds and insurance companies (see upper-right part of the financial block in Figure 13).
-Beyond this, they have increasingly recurred to REPOs as short-term means of financing (see Adrian and Shin, 2010; Gorton and Metrick, 2009 and 2010; Stein, 2010).
-In the bottom-right part of Figure 13, MMMFs stand out as relevant counterparts of investment banks in REPOs agreements.11 Furthermore, a self-feeding inner-finance cycle emerges in the event that commercial banks provide investment banks with fresh money through REPOs, and investment banks in turn use these resources to buy ABSs implicitly supplied by commercial banks themselves through securitization.12
+Gorton and Metrick, 2009 and 2010; Stein, 2010).
+In the bottom-right part of figure 13, MMMFs stand out as relevant counterparts of investment banks into REPOs agreements.12 Even further, a self-feeding inner-finance cycle emerges in the event that commercial banks provide investment banks with fresh money through REPOs, and investment banks in turn use these resources to buy ABSs implicitly supplied by commercial banks themselves through securitization (see more on this in section 4).13

-Before August 2007, overconfidence in ABSs as safe and liquid assets was strengthened by the possibility to hedge financial positions through CDS contracts (see the top-right part of the financial block in Figure 13).
-The supply of CDS represents a significant discontinuity in the kind of financial services traditionally offered by insurance companies.
-CDSs allow CDS sellers to gain streams of payments in exchange for protection against default risks on insured assets.
+Before August 2007, overconfidence in ABSs as safe and liquid assets was strengthened by the possibility to hedge financial positions through CDS contracts (see the top-right part of the financial block in figure 13).
+The supply of CDS represents a significant discontinuity in the kind of financial services traditionally offered by insurance companies.14 CDSs allow CDS sellers to gain streams of payments in exchange for protection against default risks on insured assets.
 Insured financial institutions obviously buy CDSs in order to hedge risks in open financial positions, and increase the (perception of) solidity of their balance sheet.
 Even more, they can purchase CDS contracts as a remunerative 'autonomous' investment opportunity regardless of the existence of any insurable interest.
-The outgrowth of CDS contracts helped fueling financial cycles and financial hyperactivity in time of 'bonanza'.
-At the same time, they contributed to spread the subprime crisis to the whole financial system and jeopardized the financial solidity of too-big-to-fail (or too-interconnected-to-fail) insurance companies such as AIG.
+Needles to say, the outgrowth of CDS contracts helped fueling financial cycles and financial hyperactivity in time of 'bonanza'.
+At the same time, they contributed to the spreading of the subprime crisis to the whole financial system and jeopardized the financial solidity of too-big-to-fail (or too-interconnected-to-fail) insurance companies such as AIG.